Home NAS Setup in India: Complete Storage Guide

 Total: Rs 10,000-12,000 (excluding hard drives)

-Cons: Limited to USB-connected drives (no internal SATA), which means slightly lower and less reliable transfer speeds.
-USB adapters can be finicky with some drives.
+Cons: You're limited to USB-connected drives (no internal SATA), which means slightly lower and less reliable transfer speeds.
+USB adapters can be finicky with some drives — I've had a couple just refuse to work properly, no obvious reason.
 The Pi 5's CPU is capable but will struggle with tasks like Plex transcoding.
-If you just need file storage and basic media serving (direct play, no transcoding), the Pi is perfect.
-If you want transcoding, look at the mini PC option.
+If you just need file storage and basic media serving (direct play, no transcoding), it's perfect.
+Want transcoding?
+Look at the mini PC option instead.

 Option 3: Mini PC (My Recommendation)